JavaNextGen/demos/Week5/javascript/javascript101.md

     -   var
 -   Block Scope
     -   only available within the block
+        -   only available within the curly braces
+        -   can declare variables multiple times if they are in separate curly braces
     -   let or const
         -   **let**
             -   this variable is the new & preferred declaration for MUTABLE variables